openexp/jspsych-react/README.md

 `npm link` your version of the local repo

-In the project you want to use jsPsyc React in, run `npm link jspsych-react`
+In the project you want to use jsPsych React in, run `npm link jspsych-react`

 You can use the `Experiment` component from jsPsych React to include a jsPsych experiment in your project.
 It requires two props: `timeline` and `plugins`